 Final Thoughts

 For most homeowners, round nylon line probably suffices for the vast majority of simple trimming needs.
 You might need something heavier for edging and clearing out underbrush.
-However, for handling grass around the house and yard, light gauge round nylon trimmer line does the trick.
+However, for handling grass around the house and yard, a light-gauge round nylon trimmer line does the trick.

 Of course, this assumes normal wear and tear on the line won’t bother you too much.
 If you want to spend less time re-spooling your cutting head, switching to a more durable material is a good, though pricier, option.